Topical Collagen and the Limits of Skincare

 Collagen lives in the dermis, but skincare products are applied to the epidermis.

-Even well-formulated topical products are limited to acting on the skin’s surface or upper layers.
 Scientific research consistently shows that intact collagen molecules do not penetrate through the skin barrier to reach the dermis, where structural collagen actually exists.

 This isn’t a formulation issue.